nextguyover/Confab-Docs/docs/quick-start/index.md

 === "Auto-install Script"

     **Natively supported OS only (`linux-x64`)**

-    1. `cd` to the directory that you want to install Confab (subfolder `./Confab` will be created automatically)
-    2. Copy and paste the code below into your terminal(1) { .annotate }
+    Copy and paste the code below into your terminal(1) { .annotate }

     1. Executing unknown scripts from the internet like this is bad practice, we recommend that you read [the script below](https://github.com/{{variables.CONFAB_GITHUB_LOCATION}}/blob/prod/scripts/autoinstall.sh){:target="_blank"} yourself and verify that it does what you want

     ```bash
     sudo bash -c "$(curl https://raw.githubusercontent.com/{{variables.CONFAB_GITHUB_LOCATION}}/prod/scripts/autoinstall.sh)"